-To the readers of Landcare Research New Zealand Limited's Group financial statements for the year ended 30 June 2020
+To the readers of Landcare Research Limited's Group financial statements for the year ended 30 June 2021

-The Auditor-General is the auditor of Landcare Research New Zealand Limited Group (the Group), trading as Manaaki Whenua Landcare Research.
+The Auditor-General is the auditor of Landcare Research New Zealand Limited Group (the Group).
 The Auditor-General has appointed me, Dereck Ollsson, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements of the Group on his behalf.